 Yes, as long as that space is made available for the DV animals when needed.

 We recommend that your off-site sheltering program Director consult with an attorney regarding your state and local laws; however, no legal issue is insurmountable, and it should not create apprehension in starting co-sheltering.
-Below is a list of legal issues discussed in more detail in the full SAF-T manual.
+Below is a list of legal issues, for additional information see the Sheltering Animals and Families Together manual, by Allie Phillips.

 - Confidentiality of Location and Identity